 Contract balances -Accounts receivable is recorded at the invoiced amount, net of an allowance for doubtful accounts and returns.
 A receivable is recognized in the period we deliver goods or provide services or when our right to consideration is unconditional.
 Payment terms on invoiced amounts are typically 30-75 days.
-The balance of accounts receivable, net of allowance for doubtful accounts and returns, as of December 31, 2017 and June 30, 2018 is presented in the accompanying condensed consolidated balance sheets.
+The balance of accounts receivable, net of allowance for doubtful accounts and returns, as of December 31, 2017 and September 30, 2018 is presented in the accompanying condensed consolidated balance sheets.
 Accounts receivable-long-term result from product sales with extended payment terms that are discounted to their present values at the Company's estimates of prevailing market rates at the time of the sale.
-The Company has determined that these amounts do not represent variable consideration as the amount earned is fixed.
-In subsequent periods, the accounts receivable is increased to the amounts due and payable by the customers through the accretion of interest income on the unpaid accounts receivable due in future years.
+The Company has determined that these amounts due and payable by the customers through the accretion of interest income on the unpaid accounts receivable due in future years.
 The amounts due under these long-term accounts receivable due within one year are reclassified to the current portion of accounts receivable and are shown net of reserves.
 As our revenues are generally recognized at a point in time in the same period as they are billed, we have no deferred revenue balances.
 Provisions for doubtful accounts including long-term accounts receivable and returns are estimated based on historical write offs, sales returns and credit memo analysis which are adjusted to actual on a periodic basis.